The Blissfully SOC 2 Compliance Playbook

 Getting compliant without disrupting your team’s flow requires some advance planning.
 In our view, one of the best ways to make achieving compliance as painless as possible is to consciously choose tools and processes that facilitate compliance from the beginning.
 Even if you are going to wait a few months or a few years to actually go through a SOC 2 audit, following the recommendations above when it comes to tooling will help put you in a really strong position to make that move when you are ready.

-As we’ve written about before, when it comes to building a technology stack, including one for compliance, remember that people must use these tools and follow your controls.
+When it comes to building a technology stack, including one for compliance, remember that people must use these tools and follow your controls.
 So you should always strive to balance achieving relevant security and compliance mandates with making life easier for your employees, customers, and the other humans who interact with your products and services.